Opinion: We already knew the Met had abused their power at Sarah Everard’s vigil

 I cried at the Sisters Uncut march, because it was a reminder of last year and shone a light on all of the women who have died at the hands of men since.
 That’s how we know nothing has changed.
 We’ve had the empty promises from our government about how they plan on tackling violence against women and girls, but they have failed the women and girls who have been subject to abuse over the past year.

-Street lights don’t stop sexual assault, talking about it parliament doesn’t do anything and a resignation from the commissioner won’t change the systemic issues in the force.
+Street lights don’t stop sexual assault, talking about it in parliament doesn’t do anything and a resignation from the Met commissioner won’t change the systemic issues in the force.
 Radical change starts with accountability, with people holding their hands up and realising there is an issue, then implementing meaningful change.

 At the march yesterday, I saw officers laugh amongst themselves.
 I’m not sure what they could have found funny at a “year on” vigil for someone who was murdered by one of their own, especially when since then we’ve seen messages from Charing Cross police officers riddled with racism and sexism.